yajurrsharma/mood-notes/README.md

 # Mood Notes App

-Still _WORK IN PROGRESS_, so expect bugs and regular updates to the app.
+still _**WORK IN PROGRESS**_, so expect bugs and regular updates to the app.

+Using Flask for the backend server right now, expect a release soon :)